Christopher Del Rosario Christopher Del Rosario

 Read More

-Walk don't run or drive by Christopher Del Rosario
+Walk don't run or drive

 Today's blog is brought to you by no one.
 No one at all.
 I don't have any sponsors for this blog.
 I don't even know how many people follow this blog.
 I actually do because squarespace has built in analytics, but i dont really look at them that often.
 Occasionally i'll take a peak and then cry for an hour.
 No but seriously.
 I've learned something i feel to be very valuable to me lately.
 I'm sure you know the saying "stop and smell the flowers" right?
 Well if you're that one person that has never heard of this saying.
 It basically means to take the time to enjoy the little things.
 This isn't something i was always accustomed to.
 I used to be very rambunctious even as a kid.
 I always had too much energy, I'd stay out late either biking or skating around with friends.
 I hated wasting the day or wasting time.